saleor/examples/saleor-react-ts/TUTORIAL.md

 }
 ```

 This query retrieves the last 5 products from the Saleor GraphQL API and returns the fields `id`, `name`, and `description`.
 Also, you can see the fields `edges` and `nodes` being retrieved, which are useful for the ["Connections" pattern](https://relay.dev/graphql/connections.htm) in GraphQL and Relay.
 In GraphQL there are two main libraries for data fetching, which are Relay and Apollo Client.
-In this post, however, we won't be using that concept as we're using Apollo instead of Relay as our GraphQL Client because of a smoother learning curve.
+In this tutorial, however, we won't be using that concept as we're using Apollo instead of Relay as our GraphQL Client because of a smoother learning curve.

 ### Setup Apollo Client